Polio and Post-Polio Syndrome (PPS): Summary and Key Insights

 Abstract

-To investigate the possible role of poliovirus (PV) infection in the development of Post-Polio Syndrome (PPS), researchers studied serum, cerebrospinal fluid (CSF), peripheral blood lymphocytes, and muscle tissue from 47 PPS patients.
-Elevated IgM antibodies against poliovirus were identified in a subset of patients, with titers reaching 1:250 compared with less than 1:50 in healthy individuals and disease controls.
-Using polymerase chain reaction (PCR) techniques targeting the poliovirus replicase gene, PV RNA sequences were detected in peripheral blood lymphocytes from 7 of 37 patients and in the CSF of 4 of 40 patients, while no viral sequences were detected in controls.
-Sequencing confirmed a 99.3% homology with poliovirus type 1.
+In a study of 47 PPS patients, elevated anti-poliovirus IgM antibodies were found in a subset of patients, with titers reaching 1:250 compared with less than 1:50 in controls.
+PCR detected poliovirus RNA in peripheral blood lymphocytes from 7 of 37 patients and in cerebrospinal fluid (CSF) from 4 of 40 patients, while controls were negative.
+Sequencing showed 99.3% homology with poliovirus type 1.

 Introduction